Preview: Nets vs. Heat | Brooklyn Nets

 -

-away gameGame between the Brooklyn Nets and the Boston Celtics played on Wed October 26th 2016.
-The Celtics beat the Nets 122 to 117.
-Bojan Bogdanovic led the scoring with 21 points, Trevor Booker led in assists with 5 assists, and Justin Hamilton led by grabbing 10 rebounds.WednesdayWed Oct 26 TD Garden, Boston, MAL 117-122
+away gameGame between the Brooklyn Nets and the Indiana Pacers played on Wed October 18th 2017.
+The Pacers beat the Nets 140 to 131.
+D'Angelo Russell led the scoring with 30 points, D'Angelo Russell led in assists with 5 assists, and Trevor Booker led by grabbing 10 rebounds.WednesdayWed Oct 18 Bankers Life Fieldhouse, Indianapolis, INL 131-140

 -

-home gameGame between the Indiana Pacers and the Brooklyn Nets played on Fri October 28th 2016.
-The Nets beat the Pacers 103 to 94.
-Brook Lopez led the scoring with 25 points, Jeremy Lin led in assists with 9 assists, and Trevor Booker led by grabbing 11 rebounds.FridayFri Oct 28 Barclays Center, Brooklyn, NYW 103-94
+home gameGame between the Orlando Magic and the Brooklyn Nets played on Fri October 20th 2017.
+The Nets beat the Magic 126 to 121.
+DeMarre Carroll led the scoring with 17 points, D'Angelo Russell led in assists with 6 assists, and Trevor Booker led by grabbing 11 rebounds.FridayFri Oct 20 Barclays Center, Brooklyn, NYW 126-121

 -

-away gameGame between the Brooklyn Nets and the Milwaukee Bucks played on Sat October 29th 2016.
-The Bucks beat the Nets 110 to 108.
-Bojan Bogdanovic led the scoring with 26 points, Jeremy Lin led in assists with 11 assists, and Trevor Booker led by grabbing 14 rebounds.SaturdaySat Oct 29 BMO Harris Bradley Center, Milwaukee, WIL 108-110
+home gameGame between the Atlanta Hawks and the Brooklyn Nets played on Sun October 22nd 2017.
+The Nets beat the Hawks 116 to 104.
+Allen Crabbe led the scoring with 20 points, D'Angelo Russell led in assists with 10 assists, and Rondae Hollis-Jefferson led by grabbing 7 rebounds.SundaySun Oct 22 Barclays Center, Brooklyn, NYW 116-104

 -

-home gameGame between the Chicago Bulls and the Brooklyn Nets played on Mon October 31st 2016.
-The Bulls beat the Nets 118 to 88.
-Bojan Bogdanovic led the scoring with 15 points, Jeremy Lin led in assists with 4 assists, and Luis Scola led by grabbing 8 rebounds.MondayMon Oct 31 Barclays Center, Brooklyn, NYL 88-118
+away gameGame between the Brooklyn Nets and the Orlando Magic played on Tue October 24th 2017.
+The Magic beat the Nets 125 to 121.
+D'Angelo Russell led the scoring with 29 points, Caris LeVert led in assists with 5 assists, and Caris LeVert led by grabbing 8 rebounds.TuesdayTue Oct 24 Amway Center, Orlando, FLL 121-125

 -

-home gameGame between the Detroit Pistons and the Brooklyn Nets played on Wed November 2nd 2016.
-The Nets beat the Pistons 109 to 101.
-Brook Lopez led the scoring with 34 points, Rondae Hollis-Jefferson led in assists with 6 assists, and Brook Lopez led by grabbing 11 rebounds.WednesdayWed Nov 02 Barclays Center, Brooklyn, NYW 109-101
+home gameGame between the Cleveland Cavaliers and the Brooklyn Nets played on Wed October 25th 2017.
+The Nets beat the Cavaliers 112 to 107.
+Spencer Dinwiddie led the scoring with 22 points, Spencer Dinwiddie led in assists with 6 assists, and Trevor Booker led by grabbing 8 rebounds.WednesdayWed Oct 25 Barclays Center, Brooklyn, NYW 112-107

 -

-home gameGame between the Charlotte Hornets and the Brooklyn Nets played on Fri November 4th 2016.
-The Hornets beat the Nets 99 to 95.
-Sean Kilpatrick led the scoring with 19 points, Rondae Hollis-Jefferson led in assists with 6 assists, and Trevor Booker led by grabbing 13 rebounds.FridayFri Nov 04 Barclays Center, Brooklyn, NYL 95-99
+away gameGame between the Brooklyn Nets and the New York Knicks played on Fri October 27th 2017.
+The Knicks beat the Nets 107 to 86.
+D'Angelo Russell led the scoring with 15 points, Spencer Dinwiddie led in assists with 11 assists, and DeMarre Carroll led by grabbing 5 rebounds.FridayFri Oct 27 Madison Square Garden, New York, NYL 86-107

 -

-home gameGame between the Minnesota Timberwolves and the Brooklyn Nets played on Tue November 8th 2016.
-The Nets beat the Timberwolves 119 to 110.
-Brook Lopez led the scoring with 26 points, Isaiah Whitehead led in assists with 7 assists, and Trevor Booker led by grabbing 9 rebounds.TuesdayTue Nov 08 Barclays Center, Brooklyn, NYW 119-110
+home gameGame between the Denver Nuggets and the Brooklyn Nets played on Sun October 29th 2017.
+The Nuggets beat the Nets 124 to 111.
+Spencer Dinwiddie led the scoring with 22 points, D'Angelo Russell led in assists with 8 assists, and Timofey Mozgov led by grabbing 11 rebounds.SundaySun Oct 29 Barclays Center, Brooklyn, NYL 111-124

 -

-away gameGame between the Brooklyn Nets and the New York Knicks played on Wed November 9th 2016.
-The Knicks beat the Nets 110 to 96.
-Brook Lopez led the scoring with 21 points, Sean Kilpatrick led in assists with 5 assists, and Joe Harris led by grabbing 7 rebounds.WednesdayWed Nov 09 Madison Square Garden, New York, NYL 96-110
+home gameGame between the Phoenix Suns and the Brooklyn Nets played on Tue October 31st 2017.
+The Suns beat the Nets 122 to 114.
+D'Angelo Russell led the scoring with 33 points, D'Angelo Russell led in assists with 4 assists, and Rondae Hollis-Jefferson led by grabbing 7 rebounds.TuesdayTue Oct 31 Barclays Center, Brooklyn, NYL 114-122

 -

-away gameGame between the Brooklyn Nets and the Phoenix Suns played on Sat November 12th 2016.
-The Nets beat the Suns 122 to 104.
-Rondae Hollis-Jefferson led the scoring with 20 points, Trevor Booker led in assists with 4 assists, and Rondae Hollis-Jefferson led by grabbing 13 rebounds.SaturdaySat Nov 12 Talking Stick Resort Arena, Phoenix, AZW 122-104
+away gameGame between the Brooklyn Nets and the Los Angeles Lakers played on Fri November 3rd 2017.
+The Lakers beat the Nets 124 to 112.
+Allen Crabbe led the scoring with 25 points, D'Angelo Russell led in assists with 7 assists, and DeMarre Carroll led by grabbing 8 rebounds.FridayFri Nov 03 Staples Center, Los Angeles, CAL 112-124

 -

-away gameGame between the Brooklyn Nets and the LA Clippers played on Mon November 14th 2016.
-The Clippers beat the Nets 127 to 95.
-Bojan Bogdanovic led the scoring with 18 points, Yogi Ferrell led in assists with 5 assists, and Anthony Bennett led by grabbing 9 rebounds.MondayMon Nov 14 Staples Center, Los Angeles, CAL 95-127
+away gameGame between the Brooklyn Nets and the Phoenix Suns played on Mon November 6th 2017.
+The Nets beat the Suns 98 to 92.
+D'Angelo Russell led the scoring with 23 points, D'Angelo Russell led in assists with 8 assists, and DeMarre Carroll led by grabbing 11 rebounds.MondayMon Nov 06 Talking Stick Resort Arena, Phoenix, AZW 98-92

 -

-away gameGame between the Brooklyn Nets and the Los Angeles Lakers played on Tue November 15th 2016.
-The Lakers beat the Nets 125 to 118.
-Brook Lopez led the scoring with 30 points, Randy Foye led in assists with 7 assists, and Brook Lopez led by grabbing 10 rebounds.TuesdayTue Nov 15 Staples Center, Los Angeles, CAL 118-125
+away gameGame between the Brooklyn Nets and the Denver Nuggets played on Tue November 7th 2017.
+The Nuggets beat the Nets 112 to 104.
+Tyler Zeller led the scoring with 21 points, D'Angelo Russell led in assists with 6 assists, and Jacob Wiley led by grabbing 8 rebounds.TuesdayTue Nov 07 Pepsi Center, Denver, COL 104-112

 -

-away gameGame between the Brooklyn Nets and the Oklahoma City Thunder played on Fri November 18th 2016.
-The Thunder beat the Nets 124 to 105.
-Brook Lopez led the scoring with 22 points, Isaiah Whitehead led in assists with 4 assists, and Rondae Hollis-Jefferson led by grabbing 5 rebounds.FridayFri Nov 18 Chesapeake Energy Arena, Oklahoma City, OKL 105-124
+away gameGame between the Brooklyn Nets and the Portland Trail Blazers played on Fri November 10th 2017.
+The Nets beat the Trail Blazers 101 to 97.
+D'Angelo Russell led the scoring with 21 points, D'Angelo Russell led in assists with 9 assists, and Rondae Hollis-Jefferson led by grabbing 8 rebounds.FridayFri Nov 10 Moda Center, Portland, ORW 101-97

 -

-home gameGame between the Portland Trail Blazers and the Brooklyn Nets played on Sun November 20th 2016.
-The Trail Blazers beat the Nets 129 to 109.
-Brook Lopez led the scoring with 21 points, Brook Lopez led in assists with 4 assists, and Brook Lopez led by grabbing 6 rebounds.SundaySun Nov 20 Barclays Center, Brooklyn, NYL 109-129
+away gameGame between the Brooklyn Nets and the Utah Jazz played on Sat November 11th 2017.
+The Jazz beat the Nets 114 to 106.
+D'Angelo Russell led the scoring with 26 points, Rondae Hollis-Jefferson led in assists with 3 assists, and DeMarre Carroll led by grabbing 7 rebounds.SaturdaySat Nov 11 Vivint Smart Home Arena, Salt Lake City, UTL 106-114

 -

-home gameGame between the Boston Celtics and the Brooklyn Nets played on Wed November 23rd 2016.
-The Celtics beat the Nets 111 to 92.
-Sean Kilpatrick led the scoring with 23 points, Trevor Booker led in assists with 3 assists, and Trevor Booker led by grabbing 12 rebounds.WednesdayWed Nov 23 Barclays Center, Brooklyn, NYL 92-111
+home gameGame between the Boston Celtics and the Brooklyn Nets played on Tue November 14th 2017.
+The Celtics beat the Nets 109 to 102.
+Joe Harris led the scoring with 19 points, Spencer Dinwiddie led in assists with 11 assists, and Rondae Hollis-Jefferson led by grabbing 9 rebounds.TuesdayTue Nov 14 Barclays Center, Brooklyn, NYL 102-109

 -

-away gameGame between the Brooklyn Nets and the Indiana Pacers played on Fri November 25th 2016.
-The Pacers beat the Nets 118 to 97.
-Brook Lopez led the scoring with 20 points, Sean Kilpatrick led in assists with 7 assists, and Trevor Booker led by grabbing 10 rebounds.FridayFri Nov 25 Bankers Life Fieldhouse, Indianapolis, INL 97-118
+home gameGame between the Utah Jazz and the Brooklyn Nets played on Fri November 17th 2017.
+The Nets beat the Jazz 118 to 107.
+Spencer Dinwiddie led the scoring with 25 points, Spencer Dinwiddie led in assists with 8 assists, and Trevor Booker led by grabbing 5 rebounds.FridayFri Nov 17 Barclays Center, Brooklyn, NYW 118-107

 -

-home gameGame between the Sacramento Kings and the Brooklyn Nets played on Sun November 27th 2016.
-The Kings beat the Nets 122 to 105.
-Sean Kilpatrick led the scoring with 22 points, Trevor Booker led in assists with 5 assists, and Justin Hamilton led by grabbing 10 rebounds.SundaySun Nov 27 Barclays Center, Brooklyn, NYL 105-122
+home gameGame between the Golden State Warriors and the Brooklyn Nets played on Sun November 19th 2017.
+The Warriors beat the Nets 118 to 111.
+Allen Crabbe led the scoring with 25 points, Spencer Dinwiddie led in assists with 8 assists, and Rondae Hollis-Jefferson led by grabbing 12 rebounds.SundaySun Nov 19 Barclays Center, Brooklyn, NYL 111-118

 -

-home gameGame between the LA Clippers and the Brooklyn Nets played on Tue November 29th 2016.
-The Nets beat the Clippers 127 to 122.
-Sean Kilpatrick led the scoring with 38 points, Trevor Booker led in assists with 5 assists, and Sean Kilpatrick led by grabbing 14 rebounds.TuesdayTue Nov 29 Barclays Center, Brooklyn, NYW 127-122OT2
+away gameGame between the Brooklyn Nets and the Cleveland Cavaliers played on Wed November 22nd 2017.
+The Cavaliers beat the Nets 119 to 109.
+Rondae Hollis-Jefferson led the scoring with 20 points, Spencer Dinwiddie led in assists with 10 assists, and Tyler Zeller led by grabbing 7 rebounds.WednesdayWed Nov 22 Quicken Loans Arena, Cleveland, OHL 109-119

 -

-home gameGame between the Milwaukee Bucks and the Brooklyn Nets played on Thu December 1st 2016.
-The Bucks beat the Nets 111 to 93.
-Brook Lopez led the scoring with 15 points, Sean Kilpatrick led in assists with 4 assists, and Trevor Booker led by grabbing 8 rebounds.ThursdayThu Dec 01 Barclays Center, Brooklyn, NYL 93-111
+home gameGame between the Portland Trail Blazers and the Brooklyn Nets played on Fri November 24th 2017.
+The Trail Blazers beat the Nets 127 to 125.
+Spencer Dinwiddie led the scoring with 23 points, Spencer Dinwiddie led in assists with 6 assists, and DeMarre Carroll led by grabbing 9 rebounds.FridayFri Nov 24 Barclays Center, Brooklyn, NYL 125-127

 -

-away gameGame between the Brooklyn Nets and the Milwaukee Bucks played on Sat December 3rd 2016.
-The Bucks beat the Nets 112 to 103.
-Bojan Bogdanovic led the scoring with 24 points, Brook Lopez led in assists with 6 assists, and Anthony Bennett led by grabbing 14 rebounds.SaturdaySat Dec 03 BMO Harris Bradley Center, Milwaukee, WIL 103-112
+away gameGame between the Brooklyn Nets and the Memphis Grizzlies played on Sun November 26th 2017.
+The Nets beat the Grizzlies 98 to 88.
+DeMarre Carroll led the scoring with 24 points, Spencer Dinwiddie led in assists with 7 assists, and Trevor Booker led by grabbing 11 rebounds.SundaySun Nov 26 FedExForum, Memphis, TNW 98-88

 -

-home gameGame between the Washington Wizards and the Brooklyn Nets played on Mon December 5th 2016.
-The Wizards beat the Nets 118 to 113.
-Brook Lopez led the scoring with 25 points, Brook Lopez led in assists with 5 assists, and Trevor Booker led by grabbing 13 rebounds.MondayMon Dec 05 Barclays Center, Brooklyn, NYL 113-118
+away gameGame between the Brooklyn Nets and the Houston Rockets played on Mon November 27th 2017.
+The Rockets beat the Nets 117 to 103.
+Isaiah Whitehead led the scoring with 24 points, Spencer Dinwiddie led in assists with 7 assists, and Jarrett Allen led by grabbing 8 rebounds.MondayMon Nov 27 Toyota Center, Houston, TXL 103-117

 -

-home gameGame between the Denver Nuggets and the Brooklyn Nets played on Wed December 7th 2016.
-The Nets beat the Nuggets 116 to 111.
-Brook Lopez led the scoring with 24 points, Trevor Booker led in assists with 5 assists, and Trevor Booker led by grabbing 12 rebounds.WednesdayWed Dec 07 Barclays Center, Brooklyn, NYW 116-111
+away gameGame between the Brooklyn Nets and the Dallas Mavericks played on Wed November 29th 2017.
+The Nets beat the Mavericks 109 to 104.
+DeMarre Carroll led the scoring with 22 points, Spencer Dinwiddie led in assists with 6 assists, and Trevor Booker led by grabbing 10 rebounds.WednesdayWed Nov 29 American Airlines Center, Dallas, TXW 109-104

 -